nevir/rb-documentation/contributing/Documentation Format.md

 All headers...

-* All headers should have one or two blank lines as margin above them (unless at the top of the file).
+* ...should have one or two blank lines as margin above them (unless at the top of the file).

-* All headers should have one blank line as margin below them.
+* ...should have one blank line as margin below them.

 * First- and second-level headers should follow the underlined (Setext) style.